nii236/technical-blog/content/post/electron.md

 # Go

 My friends know me as someone who is not very loyal.
 I don't mean to my girlfriend.
 I mean to various technology and web stacks.
 Ever since the advent of node.js, frameworks, tooling and just weird stacks have popped up.
 Not that I'm complaining.
+I love reading about new frameworks, languages and development in general.

 My current interest is in [Go](golang.org), or [Golang](golang.org).
 I won't bother introducing it here, as I'll just be repeating what others have said.

-I've been really interest in the language lately, and I look forward to building apps with it.
+I've been really interested in the language lately, and I look forward to building apps with it.
 One of the main limitations of Go at the moment is the lack of a proper UI library.
 There are some bindings to GTK/QT somewhere, but usually filled with bugs or some weird hackery.

 # Electron